Home

 Bayes' theorem

-• P(A|B) is the posterior probability or the probability of A to occur given event B already occurred
+• $#P(A|B)#$: Posterior probability - the probability of A given B has occurred

-• P(B|A) is the likelihood, or the probability of B given A
+• $#P(B|A)#$: Likelihood - the probability of B given A

 Conclusion